 There are so many weird facts out there about Adolf Hitler, the leader of the German Nazi Party and one of the most brutal dictators in modern history.
 The Nazi Party rose to power quickly in the 1920s and soon was a terrifying force to be reckoned with, both for the citizens of Germany and the surrounding countries Germany would soon be invading.
-There is still a plethora of mysteries about the Nazis, but one theory has recently gained some traction with historians as more data and documents have come to light — that part of the reason Nazis were so successful at the beginning of the war because they were high on crystal meth.
+There is still a plethora of mysteries about the Nazis, but one theory has recently gained some traction with historians as more data and documents have come to light — that part of the reason Nazis were so successful at the beginning of World War II was because they were high on crystal meth.

 Drugs in the Third Reich were rampant, despite initial attempts by the Nazi Party to ban drugs such as cocaine in order to better control the public.
 Not only were most Nazi military members taking meth, but Hitler himself was addicted and had a massive drug problem.
 The question still remains: did drugs, which initially helped the Nazis take control of Europe by allowing them to stay alert for days on end, eventually lose them the war?

 Cocaine Became Rampant In Germany After The Psychological Trauma Of WWI